AnuragBambardekar/Expense-Tracker/README.md

 # An Expense tracker using Python & SQLite3

-Expense Tracker is a Python application that allows users to manage their expenses.
+Expense Tracker is a CLI based Python application that allows users to manage their expenses.
 It utilizes SQLite as the database backend and provides a menu-based interface for various expense-related operations.

 # Features
 - Enter a new expense: Users can enter a new expense by providing the date, description, category, and price.
 They can choose from existing categories or create new ones. <br>